 Board D = 10 inches

-Pre-drill your two holes to prevent the wood from splitting, then drill 2 screws into Board A as shown in picture 5.
+Pre-drill your two holes to prevent the wood from splitting, then drill 2 screws into Board A. This should create an 'L' shape as shown in the pictures above.

 Attach a 90 degree quick connect to the 4 inch and 6 inch tube

-IMPORTANT: Insert retainer clip into the quick connect to insure a tight seal.
+IMPORTANT: Insert retainer clip (blue, U-shaped piece pictured above) into the quick connect to insure a tight seal.
 This connector only requires ONE retainer clip.

 Connect the 6 inch tubing to the other side of the 90 degree quick connect